THE NORTHERN ATOLLS ~ Our Outer Islands are very remote indeed; perhaps we only get a ship once or twice a year.

 We like to use local teams on each atoll to undertake research ~ this is a great way of solving the transport problem.

-Since 2009 our researchers have visited nine of the fifteen Cook Islands: ~ we conducted initial surveys and are now in the second phase of gathering baseline information.
+we conducted initial surveys and are now in the second phase of gathering baseline information.
 Our third phase has also started, which is to establish local monitoring teams on each atoll: we have

 wide support for this approach; from the Prime Minister's Office, National Government departments, Island Councils and local communities.